devops329/devops/instruction/deliverable6ScalableDeploy/deliverable6ScalableDeploy.md

 1. Select `JSON` and press `Edit`.
 1. Add the following statement in order to allow the use of ECR and ECS.

+🚧 This is not right.
+We restricted this down much more and need to do the same thing for ECR access.
+Least required privilege principle.

 ```json
 {
   "Sid": "PushAndDeployImage",